Top 10 Spices for Chicken Soup: Best Choices & How to Use Them

 • Ingredients: Chicken thighs, coconut milk, turmeric, paprika, garlic, lime juice, cilantro

-• Method: Sauté garlic, add spices, then simmer chicken and coconut milk until tender.
-Finish with lime and fresh herbs.
+• Method: Sauté garlic, add spices, simmer chicken and coconut milk until tender.
+Finish with lime and herbs

 3. Mediterranean Dill Chicken Lemon Soup

-• Method: Poach chicken, whisk lemon and egg whites, then gently reheat without boiling.
-Stir in dill before serving.
+• Method: Poach chicken, whisk lemon and egg whites, gently reheat without boiling.
+Stir in dill before serving

 Close-up of chicken soup with visible spices and vegetables